nadarasarbahavan/nadarasarbahavan.github.io/_portfolio/bek.md

 ---
-title: "BEK: FPGA Based Processor for Image Downsampling (Undergrad Coursework-Computer Architecture)"
+title: "BEK: FPGA Based Processor for Image Downsampling"
 excerpt: "A custom RISC processor implemented on a DE2-115 FPGA board to down-sample a 256x256 grayscale image to 128x128, using Gaussian pre-filtering to prevent aliasing and JTAG communication to the host PC."
 collection: portfolio
 category: "undergraduate"